aplteam/Tatin/docs/_ReadMe.md

 * [Usage data](./UsageData.html "Usage data.html") (draft)

-  Read this in case you want to contribute to the Tatin project on GitHub
+  Read this in case you are interested in statistical data regarding downloads of packages

 * [Tatin for Contributors](./TatinForContributors.html "TatinForContributors.html") (draft)